SYPartners/webpack_support_rails/README.md

 ## TODOs

 - [x] generate an initializer and set config values there
-- [x] have all sourcemaps removed with their main js bundle file
+- [x] have all source maps removed with their main js bundle file
 - [x] move all default config into gem (maybe - not sure how i feel about this)
 - [x] have config be extendable through js config objects and leave our boilerplate untouched